 Any one starting to learn about computer networking will be faced with learning about the OSI and TCP/IP networking models, and the TCP/IP protocol suite.

-In this tutorial we will look at networking protocols, and explain how and why they are structured into layers.
+In this tutorial we will look at networking protocol models, and explain how and why they are structured into layers.

 We will then look at the most common protocol suite, the TCP/IP protocol suite and the 4 layer model.

 What you will Learn